-This is a degree designed for students who expect to complete a bachelor's degree at MSU-Northern but are undecided on a major, who wish to complete their general education requirements at MSU-Northern before transferring to another institution to complete the remaining requirements for a bachelor's degree; who wish to pursue an additional degree (such as dental hygiene) where having an associate degree will aid in admission.
-Completion of the associate of arts degree at Northern satis#es all bachelor degree general education requirements throughout the Montana University system.
+This is a degree designed for students who:

+- 1. Expect to complete a bachelor's degree at MSU-Northern but are undecided on a major - Wish to complete their general education requirements at MSU-Northern before transferring to another institution to complete the remaining requirements for a bachelor's degree; - 3.
+Wish to pursue an additional degree (such as dental hygiene) where having an associate degree will aid in admission.

+Completion of the Associate of Arts degree at Northern satisfies all bachelor degree general education requirements throughout the Montana University system.

-The associate of arts degree requires that students complete MSU-Northern's General Education Core.
-Students enrolled in the associate of arts degree who plan to transfer to a bachelor's degree program should contact the of#ce of the Dean of the College of Arts, Science, and Education early in their #rst semester for assistance in choosing electives from the Transferable Core and electives to support their future plans for study.
+The Associate of Arts degree requires that students complete MSU-Northern's General Education Core. \Students enrolled in the associate of arts degree who plan to transfer to a bachelor's degree program should contact their advisor early in their #rst semester for assistance in choosing electives from the Transferable Core to support their future plans for study.

 Code Title Credits

 General Education Core (p.
 20) 33

 Advisor Approved Electives 27

-Total minimum credits required for r degree 60
+Total minimum credits required fo r degree 60

 Students should not confuse the MSU-Northern General Education Core with the Montana University System Transferable Core (p.
 14).
-Please see the Dean or your advisor for more information.
+Please see your advisor for more information.

-The MSU-Northern Associate of Arts degree in General Education provides the academic knowledge and skills for transfer to meet higher education goals or career pursuits.
+The MSU-Northern Associate of Arts degree in General Education provides a foundation of academic knowledge and skills to meet higher education goals, career pursuits, or for transfer to another institution.